shortdoom/immunefi-terminal/README.md

 ## End

-Contact on Twitter for paid work.
-Blockchain engineering, security, automation.
-Python, Solidity, JS, and TS focus.
+I am for hire, contact on Twitter.
+Protocol & Blockchain engineering (dev / security / tools / oss).
+Python, Solidity, JS, and TS focus (in such order).